AstraZeneca-NGS/VarDictJava/Readme.md

     Indicate to remove duplicated reads.
 Only one pair with identical start positions will be kept
 - `-3`
      Indicate to move indels to 3-prime if alternative alignment can be achieved.
+- `-K`
+     Include Ns in the total depth calculation.
 - `-F bit`
      The hexical to filter reads.
 Default: `0x500` (filter 2nd alignments and duplicates).
 Use `-F 0` to turn it off.
 - `-z 0/1`